onelikeandidie/piresgg/server/content/fish-fest-2024/fish-fest-2024.md

 # The Making of Fishing for a Princess

-I've always liked foddian games, the simple controls and mechanics make these games easy to learn but take time to master and complete.
-They are skill-based games where the amount of time you play the game directly influences how good you are at the game.
-Games like this are of course the hit title foddian game _Getting Over It with Bennett Foddy_ which reintroduced the genre back in 2017, _Pogostuck_ with its multiplayer climbing and _Jump King_ which has my favourite style between these.
+I've always liked foddian games, the simple controls and mechanics make these easy to learn but take time to master and complete.
+They are skill-based where the amount of time you play them directly influences how good you are at the game.
+Games like this are of course the hit title _Getting Over It with Bennett Foddy_ which reintroduced the genre back in 2017, _Pogostuck_ with its multiplayer climbing and _Jump King_ which has my favourite style between these.

 Although I've never completed _Pogostuck_ or _Jump King_ these are my favourite games out of the bunch, I love the rageful climb with my friends in _Pogostuck_